 The Wairarapa Positive Ageing Strategy was developed by the three Wairarapa District Councils to prepare for our ageing community.
-The draft strategy has been prepared and is attached for consideration of the three Wairarapa Councils for adoption.
+The draft strategy has been prepared and endorsed by Council at its meeting on 3 April 2019.
+Since them additional community input has been received so a slightly amended version is attached for consideration of the three Wairarapa Councils for adoption.